wena04/wena04.github.io/docs/PROJECT-PLAN.md

 ---

-## 9. Notes for Future Sessions
+## 10. Notes for Future Sessions

 When resuming work:

 1. Check this document for current phase and pending tasks
-2. Check `docs/celestial-scene.md` for Layer 0 visual specs (DO NOT MODIFY without approval)
-3. Follow the repo structure in Section 4
+2. Follow the repo structure in Section 4
-4. Update task status in this document as you complete them
+3. Update task status in this document as you complete them
-5. If adding new sections, use the section-based config system (Section 2.3)
+4. Note: some files in `sections/` and `ui/` are unused (see Section 4)
+5. The scrollytelling is percentage-based — adding sections will shift breakpoints

+### Immediate Next Steps

+1. **Design Experience section** — timeline/cards layout with `experiences.js` data
+2. **Design Projects section** — decide on carousel vs tabs vs grid
+3. **Clean up unused files** — delete Hero.jsx, About.jsx, Contact.jsx, skillOrbits.js, SkillMarquee.jsx

 ### Commands to Get Started